Eiler Eilersen Hagerup: Education and career

 During 1730 (at the age of 12), he became a servant in the household of his uncle, Eiler Hagerup d.e., the bishop of the Diocese of Nidaros.
 Here was also taught by his older cousin Hans Hagerup Gyldenpalm, who later became the Amtmann for Lister og Mandals amt.
 He spent time studying theology in Copenhagen and graduated with a Magister degree in 1740.
-In 1743, he became the parish priest to Høyland parish on Jæren.
+In 1743, he became the parish priest to Høyland Church parish on Jæren.
 In 1753, he became the dean of the Jæren prosti.
 In 1756, he relocated to the city of Arendal to serve as the parish priest and he stayed there for a long time.
 He received his doctor of theology degree during 1760.
 In 1773, the King of Denmark-Norway appointed him to be the Bishop of the Danish Diocese of Ribe.
 This, however, was short-lived; about a year later, he relocated to Bergen in Norway to become the Bishop of the Diocese of Bjørgvin.
 He served in Bergen from 1774 until 1778 when he was appointed to be the Bishop of the Diocese of Christianssand, an assignment he had until his death on 27 March 1789.